hpc-uk/build-instructions/OASIS/OASIS_ACRHER.md

 We are using ```HadGEM3-GC31_benchmark.tar```.
 Note that
 * XIOS needs to call the oasis libraries
-* UM calls OASIS, but not XIOS
+* UM calls oasis, but not XIOS
 * NEMO calls both oasis + XIOS

 ## The ```setvar```-file: